Prevention Mindset Institute

 PRINCIPLES

 - Primary Prevention: Utilizing a public health approach to identify the supports, policies, and structures in communities that help families be their strongest.
-All families should have access to the resources and supports that enhance the social determinants of health and historically marginalized groups should have a voice in community planning efforts.
+All families should have access to the resources and supports that enhance the social determinants of health and underserved and under represented groups should have a voice in community planning efforts.

 - Courageous Honesty: Listening deeply to other perspectives about our work and needed changes in our system.

-- Inclusion: Including the voices of those who will be most impacted by the change, especially caregivers and youth who have been involved in the systems we seek to change.
+- Active Engagement: Including the voices of those who will be most impacted by the change, especially caregivers and youth who have been involved in the systems we seek to change.
 This means sharing power, resources, and information, and using language that is easily understood and accessible.

 - Investing Time: Investing time to come to a shared understanding of key terms and concepts.